 Here are just a few of my favourites… I could have spent THOUSANDS!

 Soon enough, it was time for our Grand Make with The Arty Crafty Place!
 This was block printing, which took place in another large marquee.

 There were saucers with aubergine, white and gold acrylic paint, each with a sponge to dab the paint onto the stamp.
 It is pretty much like potato printing, but the wooden stamps were works of art in their own right.
 The blocks are hand carved in Jaipur, and fair trade.
 It’s best to print onto paper or card when it was over a piece of foam, so each of us had a foam mat at our place, to make sure we got nice crisp prints.
 I borrowed a chevron Christmas tree stamp from the lady opposite me, as although I did like the one at my space, I prefer something a big simpler.

 It was fun, but a bit of a rush – before we knew where we were, they were asking us to finish!
 This is a really fun, simple craft, and I could imagine Ava loving it.

-Next on the the agenda was our Super Theatre session with Sof McVeigh and my girl-crush Kirsty Allsopp in the big top.
+Next on the the agenda was our Super Theatre session with Sof McVeigh and Kirsty Allsopp in the big top.
 This was really fun, and interesting, watching them make handmade natural beauty products out of lavender and oil, amongst other easily available ingredients.